Find answers to your questions about coverage, payment, membership with Teachers Life Insurance and more.

 How do I become a Teachers Life Member?

-Teachers Life is a fraternal insurance company founded in 1939 by educators for the benefit of other educators.
-Our policyholders are also Members.
-If you own or are insured under a Teachers Life disability, life or critical illness insurance policy, you are a Member.
-Active Members are entitled to several exclusive Member benefits.
+Our policyholders are also our Members.
+If you own a Teachers Life disability, life or critical illness insurance policy, you are a Member.
+Members are entitled to several exclusive Member Advantages.

 What’s my Member ID number?